The Perfect 5-day Itinerary to Tokyo: The Highlights

 Shibuya

-If you like to stay in the centre of Tokyo, in a central location, I would stay in Shibuya.
+If you would like to stay in the centre of Tokyo, in a central location, I would stay in Shibuya.
 Shibuya is the Tokyo you recognise from all the movies.
 The city is big, vibrant, noisy, and neon-lit.

 You can shop until you drop, and you’re close to Shibuya Sky and the famous Shibuya Crossing.
 Plenty of restaurants, bars, and shops keep you company.
 There’s also a lot of traffic, and you’ll walk a lot!